 At CodeGround, our recruitment philosophy is simple.
 Make the recruitment test as closely aligned with the actual job as possible.

-The best way to filter candidates for an Android App development role is by asking candidates to build an Android App.
+The best way to filter candidates for a Software Testing role is by asking candidates to test a software system.

-You should test for basic coding ability to ensure that the candidates can write code.
-But, questions like the one below, truly test the candidate’s App Development skills.
+You should test for basic coding ability to ensure that the candidates can write code, which is often needed for automated testing.
+But, questions like the one below, truly test the candidate’s QA ability.

 - The + and the – operations seem to be reversed